 The small spelt shows erect green-yellow spikelets flatted on the sides.
 The single spikelets with two flowers are ordered on two lines.
 Typically just the lowest flower of each spike matures, from which the denomination “monococcum.”
 The small spelt is “dressed,” that is, the grains, the matured ones too, remain tenaciously wrapped up, differently than the “naked” grain; in the threshing, only the spikelets are removed, and so it’s necessary to roast them in a drying oven to set the grains free.

-In the Neolithic age the most important cereal was the small spelt (Triticum monococcum), next the big spelt (triticum dicoccum) and the barley (Hordeum vulgare).
-In the north of Italy the inventory of the plants that were cultivated at that time coincides with the ones of the near Orient, where was occurred the farm revolution.
-In the middle and in the late Neolithic age, the cultivation spread out also in the interior alpine area; the farmer came from south in the valleys, as results by the presence of cereal in the provinces of Brescia, Trento and Bolzano.
+In the Neolithic age, the essential cereal was the small spelt (Triticum monococcum), next to the big spelt (Triticum dicoccum), and the barley (Hordeum vulgare).
+In the north of Italy, the inventory of the cultivated plants coincides with the ones of the near Orient, where the farm revolution occurred.
+In the middle and the late Neolithic age, the cultivation spread out in the interior alpine area; the farmer came from the south in the valleys, as results by the presence of cereal in the provinces of Brescia, Trento, and Bolzano.

 In addition to the two quoted bowls of cereal that were cultivated at that time, also the big spelt and another “dressed” wheat, very similar to the small spelt.
 The spikes of the big spelt are heavier and more hanging down if they are matured; the spikelets have three flowers and usually just two mature, so the harvest is more profitable.